Get emailed when this bill changes status, is amended, or advances.

 Compliance Checklist

-Ensure compliance with privacy laws regarding deep fakes Who: Content creators and distributors Penalty: Legal penalties for non-compliance
+Ensure compliance with privacy laws regarding deep fakes.
+Who: Individuals and businesses creating or sharing digital media.
+Penalty: Class C felony charges for violations.

 Full Legal Analysis